About this course

-Pick the best attorney the first time.
+Choose the right attorney the first time.
 In this webinar, Susan Shofer, the Divorce Consultant, teaches you how to do it.
 She explains the six common issues that arise in high-conflict divorces, which your attorney must be able to handle.
 She teaches you the 10 questions to ask prospective attorneys — and the answers they must give you.
 If you don’t hear those answers, you should move on and interview someone else.

 - Why your divorce is only as good as your attorney

 - How switching attorneys hurts your case

 - 6 issues that could derail a high-conflict divorce

 - 10 questions to ask attorneys — and the answers you must receive

 - What you need to know about paying for your divorce

 Susan Shofer, MBA, CDC Certified Divorce Coach, is author of the Divorce Recovery Ladder, a comprehensive, interactive workbook with checklists and charts to help you maintain emotional, physical and financial balance as you separate from your partner.
 Her Divorce Recovery Podcast Program is a nine-part interactive series of worksheets with podcast instructions to help you unclutter your divorce and organize your life.

 Susan created her programs after successfully navigating her own toxic divorce.
 Previously, Susan was a licensed private investigator for 24 years and the owner of a detective agency.
 In 2013, she turned her focus toward helping people with the challenges of contentious divorces.